Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 Of course, for a pancake to constitute a real threat, you’d have to have a mold allergy, and the mix must be in a plain box, not in a pouch made of wax paper, foil, or plastic.
 Technically, the age of the mix doesn’t matter, since mold spores can get into the box right away, but older mix is more likely to be compromised (since older mixes spend more time exposed to the air).

 Most people who eat mold-infested pancake mix will just taste something strange without experiencing symptoms.
-One person compared the flavor to rubbing alcohol (we’re guessing a few tablespoons of maple syrup didn’t help).
+One person compared the flavor to rubbing alcohol—we’re guessing a few tablespoons of maple syrup didn’t help.

 There’s another good reason to throw out the pancake mix, however: It’s incredibly easy to make at home, since it’s just baking soda, baking powder, sugar, salt, and flour.
 Plus, homemade pancakes easily beat the “just add water” stuff.
 Check out these recipes below:

 Let’s get this out of the way: Green potatoes probably won’t kill you.
 However, they don’t taste great, and they’re not great for you.

 Those old, sprouting potatoes in your pantry do pose some health risks.
 What happens to potatoes as they age?
 Watch the video below to find out: